yokawasa/action-setup-kube-tools/README.md

 # action-setup-kube-tools

-A GitHub Action that install Kubernetes tools (kubectl, kustomize, helm, kubeval, conftest, yq) and cache them on the runner
+A GitHub Action that install Kubernetes tools (kubectl, kustomize, helm, kubeval, conftest, yq) and cache them on the runner.
+This is a typescript version of [stefanprodan/kube-tools](https://github.com/stefanprodan/kube-tools) with no command input param.

 ## Usage